-Norristown Criminal Defense Lawyers
+Norristown Criminal Defense Lawyer

 At Solomon, Berschler, Campbell & Thomas, P.C., in Norristown, PA, we have a record of aggressive and successful criminal defense.
 That reputation is well known throughout the local legal community.
-The prosecution knows that we will take a case to trial if a plea bargain is not in our client's best interest.
+The prosecution knows that we will take a criminal case to trial if a plea bargain is not in our client's best interest.

 - DUI (alcohol or drugs)